rbaris/Breast-Cancer/README.md

 Negative effects of process shifts due to step differences between data.
 The data set has been normalized to avoid being affected.
 In order not to be affected, the data set has been normalized.
 While normalizing, two different methods were applied.
 After deciding on the 'scale' method
 The project continued with the scale method.
-After normalizing with the 'center' method, the numbers kept their differences to a large extent and
+Because normalizing with the 'center' method, the numbers kept their differences to a large extent and
 After noticing the formation of negative values, this method was abandoned.
 The default, 'std' (default), options of the scale method are used. 'scale' method between data.
 It was found more suitable for this data set as it preserves the ratios and does not return negative values.

 Project completion date: 07.12.2022